TrellixVulnTeam/swahilipython_SCMU/Doc/library/pydoc.rst

 :program:`pydoc -n <hostname>` will start the server listening at the given hostname.
-By default the hostname is 'localhost' but if you want the server to be reached from other machines, you may want to change the host name that the server responds to.
-During development this is especially useful if you want to run pydoc from within a container.
+By default the hostname is 'localhost' but if you want the server to be reached kutoka other machines, you may want to change the host name that the server responds to.
+During development this is especially useful if you want to run pydoc kutoka within a container.

 :program:`pydoc -b` will start the server and additionally open a web browser to a module index page.
 Each served page has a navigation bar at the